demisto/content/Packs/PrismaSaasSecurity/Playbooks/Saas_Security_-_Remediate_an_asset_README.md

-Takes a remediation action over an asset:
+Take a remediation action over an asset:
-  Use this playbook as a sub-playbook to remediate an asset.
+  Use this playbook as a sub-playbook to take a remediation action on an asset.
+Available remediation actions are 1) Remove public sharing, 2) Quarantine, and 3) Restore.
-  This playbook implements polling by continuously running the `saas-security-remediation-status-get` command until the operation completes.
+  This playbook implements polling by continuously running the `saas-security-remediation-status-get`
+    command to get the remediation status for a given asset ID, until the operation completes.

 The remote action should have the following structure:
   1. Initiate the operation - provide the Asset ID and the remediation action.